PeterZG/PeterZG/README.md

 ## ⚡ About Me

-- 🔭 I’m currently working on Web3.0 projects.
+- 🔭 Working on Web3.0 and backend optimization projects.
-- 🌱 I’m exploring AI basics for backend integration.
+- 🌱 Exploring AI basics and blockchain technologies.
-- 💬 Ask me about full-stack development and backend technologies.
+- 💬 Let's discuss full-stack development and innovative tech.

 ---